realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

         }

-        override method view() {  // <-- The implementation of the abstract method "view". super.showName()       // <-- Calls the "default implementation" of the abstract superclass. (this is just to show how it's done.)
+        override method view() {  // <-- The implementation of the abstract method "view". super.showName()       // <-- Calls the "default implementation" of the abstract superclass.
+(This is just to show how it's done.)
                                   //     Note: Calls to the `super` class are not required, but can be used to call any
                                   //           methods of the superclass.